Wonderfully, for having started it way late! A wonderful

 Our butternut squash and lemon squash are, of course, taking over the entire garden.
 I love going down there and seeing how much they have growing and having to redirect their course each time they try to consume my carrots or beans.
 And I love this picture, because Bella uses her feet (and always has since babyhood) as a gorilla does, so she is pointing at and moving the flower with her foot.

-I just adore the color of a butternut squash flower.
-A good friend told me once she could have a garden just for the beautiful flowers, never mind the wonderful harvest of fruits and veggies you get!
+friend told me once she could have a garden just for the beautiful flowers, never mind the wonderful harvest of fruits and veggies you get!
 I have to agree.

 And I love getting to teach the kids the difference between the male and femal flowers.
 A garden is a wonderful teaching tool, from learning about basic botony, to worms, compost, and bugs, the kids have a living field experiment that we get to explore every day.